chen3feng/blade-build/doc/en/dsl.md

 ## DSL Language

-For more stable build processs, blade's DSL is designed to be a restricted Python language that prohibits some functions and keywords, include but not limited to:
+For more stable build processs, blade's DSL is designed to be a restricted Python language that prohibits some builtin functions and keywords, include but not limited to:

-- `exec`
-- `execfile`
-- `eval`
+- `exec`, `execfile` and `eval` To improve the consistency of BUILD files.
-- `import`
+- `import` Use the built-in `blade` module instead
+- `print` Use the functions in `blade.console` module instead
 - `open`

-To use common additional functions, such as `os.path.join`, you need to use similar sub-modules in the `blade` module.
+To use some common additional functions, such as `os.path.join`, you need to use similar sub-modules in the `blade` module.
+If you want to add more appropriate modules, please make an Issue.

+Even if you use Python 2 to run Blade, you'd better to use the backported Python 3 syntax as much as possible.

 To allow unrestricted python in existing `BUILD` files, set the `global_config.unrestricted_dsl_dirs = [...]`, to disable DSL restriction globally, set the `global_config.restricted_dsl = False`.